-Through our subsidiary, Total Gas & Electric, we are an independent reseller of natural gas and electricity to approximately 50,000 residential customers in deregulated energy markets primarily in New York, New Jersey, Florida and Maryland.
+Through our 72.7% controlling interest in Total Gas & Electric, we are an independent reseller of electricity and natural gas to approximately 110,000 residential customers in 16 deregulated energy markets primarily in New York, Maryland, Pennsylvania, New Jersey, Washington, D.C. and Florida.
 In deregulated energy markets, customers have a choice in selecting energy suppliers to power and/or heat their homes.
-Competitors range from independent resellers, similar to Total Gas & Electric, to large public utilities.
+Competitors range from independent resellers, like Total Gas & Electric, to large public utilities.
+This is a new business for us that we believe will position us to sell rationally related products such as electricity to our existing customers.
+In addition, it gives us the opportunity to extend our installation and equipment servicing expertise to electricity and natural gas consumers.